martin-stepwolf/laravel8-livewire-publications/README.md

 With livewire I get the data with pagination, create, delete, update and look a publication.
 There are some validations about storing and updating data, and a basic policy to not allow delete and update publications by not owners.

+#### Part 3.
+Create some views to look all the publications with comments.

+This are static views, so I did not use livewire.
+All the users can look all the publications and each publication show just the approved comments.

 ---

 ## Getting Started :rocket: